Mushymato/MiscMapActionsProperties/README.md

 ### Data/Buildings Metadata

+Buildings Metadata are like CustomFields, except they also appear on skins and can be overwritten if needed.

 #### mushymato.MMAP/ChestLight.{ChestName}: [radius] [color] [type|texture] [offsetX] [offsetY]

-- Buildings Metadata, used over CustomFields because Metadata can be set per building skin if desired.
 - Add a light source at the building's tileX/tileY position, only lights up if corresponding building chest has content.
 - Radius controls size of light.
 - Can use hex or [named color](https://docs.monogame.net/api/Microsoft.Xna.Framework.Color.html).